 Ruth Travis

 Ruth Travis holds a degree in textiles from the University of Tennessee.
-She is Past-President of the Society of Cleaning and Restoration Technicians (www.scrt.org), President of the Institute of Inspection, Cleaning and Restoration Certification, and chair of the IICRC Marketing Committees.
+She is Director of the WoolSafe Organization in North America, Past-President of the Society of Cleaning and Restoration Technicians (www.scrt.org), Past-President of the Institute of Inspection, Cleaning and Restoration Certification (now The Clean Trust), and Past-Chair of the IICRC Marketing Committees.
 She also served on the IICRC S100 Carpet Cleaning, S300 Upholstery Cleaning and the S520 Mold Remediation Standard committees.

 She owned and operated her own carpet and upholstery cleaning service company for 13 years in Chattanooga, TN.
 She is an IICRC-certified Master Textile Cleaner, Master Fire and Smoke Restorer, Journeyman Water Damage Restorer and a Carpet, Laminate and Resilient flooring inspector.
 Ruth specializes in carpet color correction for major carpet mills and consumers.
 She is an IICRC-approved instructor in color repair, upholstery/fabric cleaning and rug cleaning, and travels throughout the country and abroad teaching other cleaning professionals.
 See the Ruglady (www.ruglady.info) for more information.